Are you considering joining our community?

-Women interested in our life can spend a brief period of time in our community before committing themselves to the various steps which are part of beginning formation.
-The formation period for becoming a Franciscan Missionary of Our Lady extends for several years and continues for the rest of ones life.
+Women interested in our life can spend a brief period of time in our community after initial interview and before committing themselves to the various steps which are part of beginning formation.
+The formation period for becoming a Franciscan Missionary of Our Lady will be done in France and will extend for several years and continues for the rest of ones life.

 Postulancy is a time for deepening ones faith for getting to know one another for discerning a vocation, progressively discovering the demands of religious life.
 The candidate begins her first steps in a life of prayer in our community and can stay from six months to two years.